ChristopheNonato/dep-inject/README.md

-# Dinject
+# Dep-inject

-Dinject is a simple Ruby gem that allows for clean and flexible dependency injection in Ruby classes.
+Dep-inject is a simple Ruby gem that allows for clean and flexible dependency injection in Ruby classes.
 It provides a constructor method (`build`) and enforces a single public method (`execute`) to encourage well-structured use cases and services.
 The gem raises errors if other public methods are defined, ensuring that classes stay focused on a single responsibility.

 ## Features